learn-co-curriculum/SENG-LIVE-041023-Phase-1-JS/02_DOM_Manipulation/assets/slides.md

 #### Learning Goals

-- Review what the DOM is
+-Understand what the DOM is and how to traverse it
-- Explain what CRUD actions are
+- Select single DOM element with .querySelector() and .getElementById()
+- Select multiple DOM elements with .querySelectorAll() and .getElementsByClassName()
+- Add context with .textContent
+- Create elements with .createElement
-- Observe how to do CRUD actions on the DOM
+- Append elements to the DOM with .appendChild() and .append()
-- Explain how the DOM is able to read code written in JS files

 ---